taliajs/php2650project/index.md

-# Applying Bayesian inference into Neural Networks
+# Applying Bayesian Inference into Neural Networks

 Deep learning is a machine learning technique used for learning neural networks, and for processing data in a more “human” way.
 Deep Learning